Chapter 13 Bankruptcy

 Chapter 13 allows consumers to develop a plan that repays all, or a significant portion of their debts in a 3-5 year timespan.
 The most common debts discharged in a Chapter 13 proceeding are medical bills, credit card debt and personal loans.

 If the court approves your repayment plan, creditors are forbidden to continue collection efforts.
 In other words, you should get relief from collection agencies and their barrage of phone calls and letters.

 To be clear, Chapter 13 is not what people typically think of when they hear the term bankruptcy.
 It isn’t wiping the slate clean and starting all over again.
 Unsecured debts, like alimony, child support, student loans and taxes must be paid in full and payments on things like house and car, must be kept current during your repayment period.

-Rather, it is a repayment plan in which debts are reorganized and prioritized by a bankruptcy court trustee administers.
+Chapter 13 should be seen as a repayment plan in which debts are reorganized and prioritized by a bankruptcy court trustee administers.
 Typically, a petitioner’s attorney creates the plan that allows payment of key debts over several years.
-At the end of the repayment period, any debts that remain unpaid are discharged.
+At the end of the repayment period, unsecured debts that remain unpaid are discharged.

 Success Rate for Chapter 13 Bankruptcy

 Consumers should be aware that there is only a slightly better than 50-50 chance filing for Chapter 13 bankruptcy will be a success, according to a study done by the American Bankruptcy Institute (ABI).

 The ABI study for 2019, found that of the 283,313 cases filed under Chapter 13, only 114,624 were discharged (i.e. granted), and 168,689 were dismissed (i.e. denied).
 That’s a success rate of just 40.4%.
 People who tried representing themselves – call Pro Se filing – succeeded just 1.4% of the time.